apache/pulsar/site2/docs/schema-get-started.md

 <TabItem value="Java">

-Constructing a protobuf schema using Java is similar to construct a `ProtobufNative` schema.
+Constructing a protobuf schema using Java is similar to constructing a `ProtobufNative` schema.
 The only difference is to use `PROTOBUF` instead of `PROTOBUF_NATIVE` when defining schema type as shown below.

 1. Generate the `DemoMessage` class using Protobuf3 or later versions.